SecretFoundation/docs/docs/dev/quickstart.md

 ### Deploy Smart Contract to our local Testnet

-Before deploying or storing the contract on a testnet, you need to run the [secret contract optimizer](https://hub.docker.com/r/enigmampc/secret-contract-optimizer).
+Before deploying or storing the contract on a testnet, you need to run the [Secret Contract optimizer](https://hub.docker.com/r/enigmampc/secret-contract-optimizer).

 #### Optimize compiled wasm